How cities can accommodate immigration so the world can become twice as rich, without the seemingly obvious downsides.

 Like our ancient ancestors, we needed evermore complex shortcuts to know who is one of us and who is not.

-By the 1880s, Prussia had become a very complex state that paid unemployment benefits, which required citizenship papers and policed borders, which ballooned to the bureaucracy.
+By the 1880s, Prussia had become a very complex state that paid unemployment benefits, which required citizenship papers and policed borders, which ballooned the bureaucracy.
 From this, I infer that religion and custom and fashion and language had become fluid enough from one region to another, that Prussia couldn't rely on them to enforce the borders which it depended on for its economic well being.
-And so it basically had to invent them, plus the bureaucracy required to enforce them.
+So it basically had to invent them, plus the bureaucracy required to enforce them.

 Even so, in his 2017 book, Utopia for Realists, Rutger Bregman points out that passports were still quite rare prior to World War II.
 Bregman points out that borders are now the biggest cause of discrimination in the world and they're more important than race or class in determining what your income will be.

 The irony is that capital, that is to say money, as well as products, flow freely across borders, but people still can't.

 Of course they want to.
 According to Bregman, a person at the poverty line in the United States belongs to the richest 14% of the world.
 Someone earning the median wage in the United States belongs to the richest 4% of the world.
 And according to Bregman, for any job you might work, if you're in Mexico, you'll make half as much as you would in the United States.
 If you're in Nigeria, you'll make 8.5 times less, even adjusted for the greater purchasing power of dollars in those places.